Menu

 LUCA BERNARDI

 Bernardi was born in San Marino on 29th August 2001.
-He started his career at age five in the mini-moto competition and participated in several national championships, including MiniGP and Pre-Moto3.
+Hij started his career at age five in the mini-moto competition.
+He participated in several national championships, including MiniGP and Pre-Moto3.
 In 2016 at age fourteen, Luca took part in the Italian Moto3.

 TROPHY CABINET: